 In addition to this weekly support group, we will also be running informal discussion sessions with the support and involvement of our academic staff, as an opportunity to engage together in lively conversation on all things international law!
 More details of these events will follow in the coming weeks and, again, all are welcome.

-For more information on any of the above or to sign up to our next Zoom chat on Tuesday at 1pm, please contact Héloïse Guichardaz and Charles Mak, who have volunteered to take over the running of the group from previous organisers, Hoon Cho, who is entering his final year of study, and Joanna Wilson, who will soon begin maternity leave.
+For more information or to sign up to our next Zoom session, please contact Héloïse Guichardaz and Charles Mak , who have volunteered to take over the running of the group from previous organisers, Hoon Cho, who is entering his final year of study, and Joanna Wilson, who will soon begin maternity leave.